 How to escape the infinite autumn

 Free pizza and the cookie jar at work that keeps getting refilled are hard to resist.

 Over the years, many of us end up obese and diabetic.

 If you’ve come to the realisation that you’ve been stuck in autumn and you want a way out, the natural option is to progress to winter foods which are higher in fat and lower in carbs.

 Keto is the antidote to autumn

-Keto or LCHF is effectively the antidote to autumn and allows you to draw down on your excess glucose stored in your body.
-Minimally processed low carb foods are more satiating than the hyper-autumnal foods that are made possible by modern agriculture.
+Keto or LCHF is effectively the antidote to autumn and allows you to draw down on the excess glucose stored in your body.
+Minimally processed low-carb foods are more satiating than the hyper-autumnal foods that are made possible by modern agriculture.